Clara Swain: Clara Swain Hospital

 Although there had been indigenous resistance to Western medicine and religion in India, the mission had successfully procured an estate from the Nawab of Rampur, on which to expand medical facilities.
 Such was not an uncommon thread of families of princely states, since many of them in this area were in favor of "mission-sponsored initiatives for female education or medical work."
 In allotting the gift, The Nawab of Rampur was quoted saying, "Take it!
 It is yours!
 I give it to you with great pleasure for such a purpose."

 On January 1, 1872, Swain moved her team over to the Nawab's former property.
 By May 1873, a dispensary building was erected and by January 1, 1874, the first in-estatehouse patients were treated.
 The completed hospital, known as the Clara Swain Hospital, was then the "first hospital for women in India."
 Soon after, Swain had accumulated many more visitors from neighboring states, including those traveling from as distant as Burma.

-Death
+Later life and death

+In 1909, James Pott & Co. published a collection of Swain's latters titled A Glimpse of India, which includes letters from the period 1869–1908.
 Dr. Swain spent the last year of her life in Castile, New York where she died on December 25, 1910.
 She is buried at Grace Cemetery.